“They're the perfect companion for those who love Amazon Alexa.”

 Notably, as with the first-generation Echo Buds, you can’t control volume without using your phone’s buttons.
 The lack of customization and volume control is a little annoying, especially as the Alexa app has so many other options, but at least Amazon has added the single- and triple-tap options — the original

 The Echo Buds 2 have wear sensors that will automatically pause and resume music when you pull the buds out or reinsert them.
-This works like a charm, responding to changes instantly.
+This works like a charm, responding to changes instantly, but if you’re not a fan, sadly, there’s no way to defeat this feature.

 Bluetooth connectivity is rock-solid and I didn’t experience any dropouts or weirdness between the two earbuds, but their range is limited.
 I was only able to stray about 25 feet from my phone indoors — a much shorter distance than most true wireless earbuds I’ve tested.